-The Bronx is Blooming (BIB) engages communities and youth in environmental stewardship through the beautification of local parks.
+The Bronx Is Blooming (BIB) engages communities and youth in environmental stewardship through the beautification of local parks.
 Our mission is to revitalize under-resourced open spaces in the Bronx and to inspire communities to advocate for their parkland.
-BIB accomplishes this by managing park restoration projects, and by developing area youth to assume green leadership roles in ongoing maintenance efforts.
-This approach of combining green restoration with cultivating local stewards creates a culture of civic participation that empowers Bronx residents to be the drivers of local change and protectors of the borough’s natural resources.
+BIB accomplishes this by managing park restoration projects and by inspiring local youth to assume green leadership roles in ongoing maintenance efforts.
+This twofold approach creates a culture of civic participation that empowers Bronx residents to be drivers of local change and protectors of the borough’s natural resources.

 - Brought volunteer projects to 17 parks and green spaces in the Bronx

-Behind the Scenes: Our founder, Jennifer Beaugrand, has worked in community-led horticulture in the Bronx since 2005.
-She began with the Parks Department and maintains a strong relationship with the agency.
-She was the director of a community organizing based horticulture program for a Bronx non-profit for three years where she brought it from the ground up, establishing long-term programs and partnerships which she has maintained and carried into The Bronx is Blooming.
+Our founder, Jennifer Beaugrand, has worked in community-led horticulture in the Bronx since 2005.
+She began in the Parks Department and maintains a strong relationship with the agency.
+For three years, Jenn was the director of a community organizing based horticulture program for a Bronx nonprofit where she brought it from the ground up, establishing long-term programs and partnerships which she has maintained and carried into The Bronx Is Blooming.